College of Business

 • MATH 108 - Statistics of Business and Economics *

 *Note double counting opportunities (meeting two requirements with one course) within business and general education.
 MATH 108 or MATH 107 fulfills the A4 Quantitative Reasoning requirement.
-ECON 102 fulfills the D2 Societal Institutions requirement (in the Global Development or International Studies pathways) and ECON 103 fulfills the D1 Individual and Society requirement (in the Ethics, Justice, and Policy pathway).
+ECON 102 or ECON 103 (both required for the major) will fulfill the Area D Societal Institutions requirement in general education.
+BSIS 308 (required for the major) double counts as the upper division pathway area B/Scientific Inquiry/Quantitative Reasoning course.

 Business Information Systems Majors